ethersphere/swarm-guide/contents/gettingstarted.rst

 Swarm is fully compatible with Geth Console commands.
 For example, you can list your peers using ``admin.peers``, add a peer using ``admin.addPeer``, and so on.

 You can use Swarm with CLI flags and environment variables.
-See a full list in the `configuration`_ .
+See a full list in the `Configuration <./configuration.html>`_ .

 .. _connect-ens: